-- 3.4.1.
+3.4.1.
 Any data provided to other external entities (such as training providers) will be aggregated and no confidential, personal or identifiable material will be shared.
-Data will be made available on London.gov.uk. - 3.4.2.
+It is the GLA's intention that data sharing will take the form of published reports that will be made available on London.gov.uk.

+- 3.4.2.
 Publication of data by the GLA will be compliant with the rules and regulations set out by the UK statistics authority and agreed with the DfE. - 3.4.3.
 The GLA will work jointly with the DfE and ESFA to respond to Freedom of Information requests.